 The retail industry is in the middle of a digital transformation.
-With the growth of e-commerce, smart devices, digital wallets and an increasingly tech-savvy customer base, the retail experience is undergoing what seems like a permanent change.
+With the growth of e-commerce, smart devices, digital wallets, and an increasingly tech-savvy customer base, the retail experience is undergoing what seems like a permanent change.
 How does the shift from store shelves to online shopping change the way brands package their products?
 What are the leading e-commerce packaging trends?
-How does consumer packaging trends demand change?
+How do consumer packaging trends demand change?

 From 2016 to 2020, the global e-commerce market is expected to grow at a CAGR of 19.42 percent, according to Research and Markets.
 As part of this rise, brands must (re)consider a critical element to their sales model: customer experience as a function of the buying channel.
 The in-store experience is quite different from the on-screen experience.